STATE OF OHIO, Plaintiff-Appellee, v. CHARLES DUANE ROBINSON, Defendant-Appellant.

 {¶ 40} The Ohio Supreme Court clarified the tripartite test for deciphering allied offenses within the meaning of

-[W]hen determining whether offenses are allied offenses of similar import within the meaning of
+[W]hеn determining whether offenses are allied offenses of similar import within the meaning of

 R.C.
 2941.25 , courts must ask three questions when the defendant‘s conduct supports multiple offenses: (1) Were the offenses dissimilar in import or significance?
 (2) Were they committed separately? and (3) Were they committed with separate animus or motivation?
-An affirmative answer to any of the above will permit separateconvictions.
+An affirmative answer to any of the above will permit separate convictions.

-{¶ 41} In a case subsequent to Ruff, the Tеnth District Court of Appeals considered whether a defendant‘s convictions for carrying a concealed weapon and having a weapon while under disability were allied offenses of similar import.
+{¶ 41} In a case subsequent to Ruff, the Tenth District Court of Appeals considered whеther a defendant‘s convictions for carrying a concealed weapon and having a weapon while under disability were allied offenses of similar import.
 State v.
 Hobbs, 10th Dist.
 Franklin No. 14AP-225, 2015-Ohio-2419, ¶ 35.
 The court cited a line of cases predating Ruff, all of which had concluded that carrying a concealed weapon and having a weapon while under disability are committed with separate animus, thus obviating merger.
 Id., citing State v.
 Rice, 69 Ohio St.2d 422, 427 (1982); State v.
 Willis, 2013-Ohio-2391 at ¶ 41-43; State v.
 Young, 2d Dist.
 Montgomery No. 23642, 2011-Ohio-747, ¶ 46-49; State v.
 Ryan, 7th Dist.
 Mahoning No. 10-MA-173, 2012-Ohio-1265, ¶ 53.
 Thereafter, the appeals court held that ”Ruff does not change the rationale or validity of those cases because Ruff still prohibits merger if offenses are committed with separate animus.”
 Hobbs at ¶ 35.
 We agree.

 {¶ 42} In the context of Ohio‘s multiple-count statute, “animus” refers to purpose or, more precisely, immediate motive.
 State v.
 Lewis, 12th Dist.
 Clinton No. CA2008-10-045, 2012-Ohio-885, ¶ 13.
 Animus for multiple offenses is identical where a defendant acted with the same purpose, intent, or motive in committing the offenses.
 Id.
 Often, animus must be inferred from surrounding circumstances.
 State v.
 Lung, 12th Dist.
 Brown No. CA2012-03-004, 2012-Ohio-5352, ¶ 12.

 {¶ 43} After reviewing the record in the case sub judice, we find that appellant‘s animus in carrying a concealed weapon was distinct from his animus in having a weapon while under disability.
 The purpose or immediate motive behind carrying a concealed weapon is to unlawfully hide a weapon from plain view.
 The purpose or immediate motive behind having a weapon while under disability is to possess said weapon despite being legally prohibited from doing so.
 These animi are clearly distinct.
-Someone can purposefully
+Someone can purposefully have a weapon in contravention of legal рrohibition while not concealing it, and vice versa.
+Therefore, merger of these offenses was unwarranted.

-{¶ 44} Because the trial court did not plainly err in declining to merge the aforementioned convictions, appellant‘s third assignment of error is overruled.
+{¶ 44} Because the trial court did not plainly err in declining to merge the aforementioned

 {¶ 45} Assignment of Error No. 4: